 Activate Marketing in your CRM

-The Marketing module is available as an add-on option in your CRM.
-We offer two package plans, Marketing and Advanced Marketing, that let you start small and upgrade for more functionality when you need to.
+The Marketing tool is available as an add-on option in your CRM.
+We offer two package plans, Simple Marketing and Advanced Marketing, that let you start small and upgrade for more functionality when you need to.

 The menu options for the package you have selected will then appear on the main menu under the Marketing tab.
 You may need to logout and back in again to activate the changes.

-If you do not have User Permission Levels enabled all your Users will have access to the Marketing module.
+If you do not have User Permission Levels enabled all your Users will have access to the Marketing tool.

 DNS Settings for Email Marketing

-When our Email Marketing CRM module sends out your marketing emails, it sends them through a third party bulk emailing system called SendGrid.
-We use SendGrid both to deliver emails and to track opens, clickthroughs, bounces and unsubscribes.
+When our Email Marketing CRM tool sends out your marketing emails, it sends them through a third party bulk emailing system called SendGrid.
+We use SendGrid both to deliver emails and to track the email member status, that’s your opens, clickthroughs, bounces and unsubscribes.

 Without the extra DNS entries some email clients will show the ‘From’ field in the emails as “Sent by Really Simple Systems on behalf of” and then your email address.
 If you are only sending a few emails out every month, this isn’t a huge problem.